How to Turn One Piece of Content into 10 Posts with AI

 - time on page

-Maybe your Pinterest pins bring the most traffic.
-Maybe your LinkedIn post gets the best discussion.
-Maybe your Instagram tip gets many saves.
+Maybe Pinterest brings the most traffic.
+Maybe LinkedIn gets the best discussion.
+Maybe Instagram tips get the most saves.

 This tells you where to focus next.